 Corporate support was continued by the Northrop Grumman - Electronic Systems after it purchased Westinghouse Defense and Electronics Systems Center in 1996.
 Plans for expanding within the current location were developed in 1998 and in 1999 the museum was closed for months while under construction.
 In September 1999, the doors were opened again to reveal a doubling in size to 22,000 square feet of indoor space, including a new events and meeting space, a new exhibition gallery, a climate controlled storage area, an exhibition laboratory, a conference room and a half an acre of outdoor exhibit space.

 The museum continues to grow.
 In 2017 the newest permanent exhibit “Satellites Transforming Our Lives” opened after nearly a decade of development.
 Our temporary gallery offers exhibits that change twice yearly.
 Educational programming is increasing with new partnerships and significant attendance numbers.
 Our established events such as Pioneer Camp, Electronica Fest, and Techno Swap Fest are offered on a yearly basis.
 The museum is engaging more student outside the museum with yearly attendance at STEM events throughout the region.
-The staff has grown to four full time museum professionals.
 The volunteer corps consists of over 50 people who regularly donate more than 5,000 hours a year.